I’m Sarah, otherwise known as Skippy. I’m a 29-year-old London based artist with a part-time career as an oil painter.

 My artwork began as a hobby and I am now (finally!) confident enough to call myself an artist.
 Last year I completed my first Open House event, where over 150 people visited my house over two days to buy originals and limited edition prints.
 I am so thankful that I have such a fantastic art community right on my doorstep!

 I have now registered as a sole trader and look forward to expanding my social media following.
-In 2020, I aim to complete two exhibits (in February and October) so please do come along!
+In 2020, I have so far taken part in the Crystal Palace Artists' Open House 2020 and hope that the Lloyd's Autumn Exhibit will go ahead.
 I would like to thank my family and friends for their support over the last few years and for buying so many paintings!
 I’d like to say a final and heartfelt THANK YOU to my boyfriend Chris who celebrates all my successes and talks through my frustrations and disappointments.
 You have helped in more ways than I could have ever imagined.